noe2019/Smart-Lending/README.md

 ### 5. Testing and Validation
 All data and visualizations were rigorously tested for accuracy.
 This included cross-verifying calculations with raw data and ensuring correct functionality of interactive features like slicers and filters in Power BI.

-## Reproducibility: SQL and DAX Queries
+## IV.
+Reproducibility: SQL and DAX Queries

 To ensure the dashboards are reproducible, below are the SQL and DAX queries used for each section: